Cycling-First stage of Tour de France marred by two huge crashes | Sports-Games

 - France

-The second crash brought down Froome and many others including Marc Haller, Andre Greipel and Ion Izagirre.
+The second crash brought down Froome and many others including Marc Haller, Andre Greipel and Ion Izagirre as bikes were sent flying to the side of the road.
+Froome climbed back on his bike after being attended to by a race doctor but looked in considerable pain when he crossed the line 14:37 behind Alaphilippe.

+The Briton, a four-time Tour champion, was back on the race after missing the last two editions following a horrific crash in June 2019.
+Even before the crash, he had little hope of winning the race, having failed to recover his best form.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)